cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 Which one of these results is correct?
 Both are if the user considers that GraphDB creates an equivalence class that combines answers when doing inferencing.
-The two answers can be reconsiled using GraphDB's
+The two answers can be reconciled using GraphDB's
 pseudo-graphs:

 ```sparql